Glamorous (song): Commercial performance

 The commercial reception of "Glamorous" in other countries was generally positive, with some countries matching the success experienced in the United States.
 In Australia, the song debuted at number 10 on the singles chart.
 It eventually rose to number two on May 28, 2007, being held off by Avril Lavigne's "Girlfriend".
 The song eventually left the chart after 26 weeks, selling 70,000 copies in the country and earned a platinum certification by the Australian Recording Industry Association (ARIA).
 On the 2007 end of the year charts, it ranked number 10 on the singles chart and number six on the urban chart.
 "Glamorous" entered the New Zealand Top 40, like in Australia, at number 10.
 The song ascended and come down within the top 20 for nine weeks, reaching number nine twice during that time.
 The song shipped over 7,500 copies to New Zealand, earning a gold certification by the Recording Industry Association of New Zealand.
 In the United Kingdom, the song made its first appearance on the singles chart on February 18, 2007, at number 56.
 It jumped to number 27 the next week and continued rising until its seventh week, when it peaked at number six.
 The song spent three weeks inside the top 10 and exited the chart after six months.
 According to The Official Charts Company, the song sold 205,000 copies in the United Kingdom.
-In Ireland, the song reached a peak position of number three in its seventh week like it did in the United Kingdom, but lasted inside the top 10 longer (ten weeks).
+In Ireland, the song reached a peak position of number three in its seventh week like it did in the United Kingdom, but lasted in the top 10 longer (ten weeks).